-President Barack Obama made exercise part of his presidential schedule when he was in the White House, lifting weights and doing cardio way before he made his way into the Oval Office.
+Former president Barack Obama made exercise part of his presidential schedule when he was in the White House, lifting weights and doing cardio before he made his way to the Oval Office.

 Mellody Hobson, president of Ariel Investments, incorporates all kinds of movement into her mornings.
 Her exercise may include running, weight lifting, swimming, or cycling, which is always followed by a bath.
 “My bath time is essential personal time,” she tells CNBC.
 “I take a bath every morning, and use the time to decompress and relax.
 When I’m running outside on cold days in Chicago, I run faster on the return leg, thinking about my bath.”

 This may come as a surprise, but after she burns incense in her home, Marie Kondo doesn’t get into a meticulous folding session.
 Instead, she practices gratitude.
 “I say a prayer of thanksgiving for my family and team members’ health, and I renew my resolve to do as much as I can that day,” she writes.
 Writing out her daily to-do’s only comes after this practice.